juju/docs/src/en/charms-constraints.md

 See [Creating a controller][controllers-creating] for more guidance.

+!!!
+Important:
+    The `--constraints` option also affects the controller.
+Individual constrainst from `--bootstrap-constraints` override any identical
+    constraints from `--constraints`.

 ## Setting and displaying constraints for a model

 A model's constraints are set, thereby affecting any subsequent machines in